-Medical benefits for dependents: The wife or partner of an insured man receives the same maternity care and accident benefits as an insured woman in all parts of the country; she receives sickness benefits in 21 of the 22 administrative departments.
+The wife or partner of an insured man receives the same maternity care and accident benefits as an insured woman in all parts of the country, and sickness benefits in 21 of the 22 administrative departments.
 The insured's children younger than age 7 are also covered.